ITbrandon/Git-Merge-Conflict-cpnt201-a2/README.md

 # A serenade of twilight's trance.

-# Planets above, a magical sea,
+# Galaxies above, a magical pool,

 # Dreams drunken, wild and peaceful.